vinipsmaker/gsoc2014-boost/README.md

 client-outgoing http request.
 It's still a good idea to keep them separate objects, because they serve different purposes (asynchronous reading from a multitude of backends and asynchronous writing).

+### Others

+If you have specific concerns, not only about any library, make an objective and directioned question and you'll have a more developed answer.

+Some examples of good question would be:

+> Have you looked at the **Django's request router**?

+&nbsp;

+> Have you looked at the **organization of servers, requests and handlers in**
+> **Twisted**?

+Do not ask about how the design of complete projects compare the design of this whole proposal, because I might not have the time to review the other's whole project.
+There's the risk that I'd skip the part of the other project that you're really interested in too.
+Please keep the questions directioned.

+It would be even better if you objectively mention names, then my research would be faster and you'd have an answer faster.

+And try to check if your suggestion fits well in the proposal for an async library to save me the time to answer the several questions that I hope to receive.
+Anyway, I'll certainly respect any questions and try to give an insightful answer and possibly modify this proposal given the suggested improvement.

 ### std::future